-Incoming inspection is generally called as Raw Material Inspection received against purchase order in SAP.
+Incoming inspection is generally called as Raw Material Inspection received against purchase orders in SAP.
 This inspection will be activated in the raw material by maintaining SAP QM data in Material Master.

 To identify the triggering of inspection based on the business process, inspection types are maintained in SAP.

-Incoming inspection has following steps to follow in SAP system, like
+Incoming inspection has following steps to follow in SAP system:

 A good receipt will happen in the procurement process as a part of purchasing.
 Good receipt generally occurs against a purchase order or schedule agreement.

 Against each GR line item, the SAP system will automatically generate one inspection lot which contains details of the purchase like vendor, date of purchase, inspection specifications and sampling details.